kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 ~~~~~~~~~~~~~~~~~~~~
 We ran in to unforseen issue and brainstormed ways on how to fix them.
 We
 expected this to just work as we had it working with two cameras plugged
-directly into the odroid without a problem.
+directly into the O-Droid without a problem.

 Sprint 13 Report
 ----------------